Ingrid Rayez

 Seed Round in 2016

-Biomodex is a medical technology company located in Paris and Boston that specializes in creating 3D-printed anatomical models derived from medical images.
-These tissue-like anatomical twins are designed for patient-specific rehearsal and advanced training for physicians.
-By integrating biomechanical and imaging properties with fluid dynamics, Biomodex's technology enhances the surgical preparation process.
-The anatomically accurate models provide critical tactile feedback, which, when combined with simulated blood flow stations, offers a comprehensive training experience for medical professionals.
-This approach aims to increase physician preparedness and confidence, ultimately reducing the risk of surgical errors and lowering medical costs.
+Biomodex is a medical technology company headquartered in Paris and Boston that specializes in 3D printing to create tissue-like anatomical models derived from medical images.
+These anatomically accurate replicas are designed to enhance physician training and patient-specific rehearsal by providing critical tactile feedback.
+Incorporating biomechanical and imaging properties along with fluid dynamics, Biomodex's technology is seamlessly integrated into imaging and procedural workflows.
+This innovative approach aims to boost the preparedness and confidence of treating physicians, thereby reducing the likelihood of surgical errors and associated medical costs.

 Expway